LLNL/radiuss-shared-ci/docs/sphinx/user_guide/use_spack.rst

 Spack provides a single context to express *toolchains*, *machines setup* and *build sequence*.
-Using it will allow us to share configuration files to describe the toolchains and machines setup. `Radiuss-Spack-Configs`_ is the repository where RADIUSS projects Spack configuration is shared.
+Using it will allow us to share configuration files to describe the toolchains and machines setup. `radiuss-spack-configs`_ is the repository where RADIUSS projects Spack configuration is shared.

 Spack is increasingly used to install the dependency tree of